 Q: I'm neurodivergent.
 Can I enter #PitchDis?

 A: Yes!
-Individuals who self-identify as neurodivergent are welcome to participate.
+Individuals who self-identify as neurodivergent, and those who are chronically ill, are welcome to participate.

 Q: I'm disabled, but my project isn't #OwnVoices.
 Can I still pitch?

 A: Yes.
 While we want and need to have more authentic disabled characters in books, it's vital that more disabled authors are published.
 However, if you are writing about a different disability from yours, or characters from a marginalized group you are not a part of, it's strongly recommended that you have at least one sensitivity reader from that group before pitching.

 Q: I don't have an agent, but I am querying/have sent materials to agents.
 Can I participate?

 A: Yes!
 You can participate as long as you're unagented and you're not pitching previously published works (that includes self-published books).

 Q: I'm not disabled, but I write disabled characters.
 Can I participate?

 A: No. The purpose of the event is to showcase pitches from disabled authors, as we've been (and still are) incredibly underrepresented in the publishing industry.

 Q: My child/sibling/parent/family member/best friend is disabled but I am not.
 Can I participate?

 Q: My child/sibling/parent/family member/best friend has a disability, and I write characters with that disability.
 Would that be considered #OwnVoices?